 Evergreen Family Law Page Topics

-The evergreen pages of your law firm website are meant to cover information that is not likely to change very often, including detailed information about the law.
+The evergreen pages of your family law website are meant to cover information that is not likely to change very often, including detailed information about the law.
 Evergreen pages should have permanent links pointing to them from within your site’s main navigational structure.

 Blog posts, on the other hand, are meant to cover more timely information that may not prove relevant throughout the year or that might otherwise have a shorter shelf life than information about your firm’s practice area of focus and the specific laws governing that practice area.